revbayes/revbayes.github.io/tutorials/chromo/index.md

 clade $N$.
 We let $E_i(t)$ be the probability that a lineage with chromosome number $i$ at time $t$ goes extinct before the present, or is not sampled at the present.
-These two differential equations are shown and explained in Figure [fig:chromosse_ode].
+These two differential equations are shown and explained in {% ref fig:chromosse_ode %}.
 However, unlike the full ClaSSE model the extinction rate $\mu$ does not depend on the chromosome number $i$ of the lineage.
 This can easily be modified in RevBayes to allow for different speciation and/or extinction rates depending on